Jitendra-Dash/Jitendra-Dash/README.md

 ### In This Case Study , i have done
 - A detailed EDA
-- LSTM
-- Attention
+- Deep Learning Algorithm Like : LSMT , Attention ,BERT
-- BERT (Roberta)
-- Post Analysis
+- Post Analysis of the Result (here we will see where our prediction making mistake or where it giving us great prediction)

 <!---